Inner Game Corporate Offerings

 Building Teams: The Inner Game Way

 For the past six years, Tim Gallwey has been part of the development of a new and very exciting training for people who work together in high-performance teams.
-He has been collaborating on this work with psychologist and team training expert Dr. Valerio Pascotto – from Italy and California – president of EOS, Effective Organizational Systems.
+He has been collaborating on this work with psychologist and team training expert Dr. Valerio Pascotto – president of EOS, Effective Organizational Systems.

-More than 2,000 people have participated in this training and have attested that it has profoundly transformed their mindset and their capabilities while working in teams.
+More than 2,000 people have already participated in this training and so many have remarked at the profound transformation in their mindset and their capabilities they have seen ever since.

 Inner Game has formed a partnership with Effective Organizational Systems to offer these trainings more widely.
 The new enterprise is IGEOS.

 High-performance teams are, without a doubt, the engines that drive success in today’s business environment.
 Though much has been written on team theory, and there is no scarcity of experiential team trainings contrived to create “team bonding,” the most efficient pathway to team effectiveness has remained elusive.

 Variables such as group pressure, social and self-image, groupthink, management of diversity, motivation, inclusiveness and empowerment have all been called critical factors for the success or failure of a team.
 However, truly transforming a group of even the most competent individuals into an ongoing high-performance team cannot be accomplished by teaching team theory or by trying to engineer an emotion-based camaraderie.

 The weakness of most team building interventions is simple: they do not cut to the core of what keeps intelligent people from functioning at their best in teams.
 The widespread consequence has been that corporate teams, their many meetings, and the cumbersome decision-making process tend to be viewed, not as the engines of corporate success but rather as necessary evils that often support mediocrity.